Akshat42/task-management-dashboard/README.md

 # Task Management Dashboard

-A simple task managemnt dashboard to manage Tasks.
+A simple task management dashboard to manage Tasks.

 # To run the project locally